Treating Anxiety – This Is How CBD Works

 Another effect of CBD is neural regeneration.
 This process is essential, especially during chronic stress and anxiety, because these situations damage your neurons.
 CBD speeds up the process of forming new neurons and repairing the brain.
 In short, it counterbalances and addresses the brain damage that chronic stress causes.

 Before taking or using any CBD products, you will have to talk about it with your practitioner first.
-There’s no general guidelines for the dosage since each person is intrinsically different from the other.
+There are no general guidelines for the dosage since each person is intrinsically different from the other.

 However, in a 2018 study, the researchers specified that a 300 mg oral dose of CBD was enough to reduce their anxiety.
 The research subjects took the said dose 90 minutes before a simulated public speaking test.